-The Data Analysis and Creation of Final Tables for the Bassline and Endline Reports will be started in August and are expected to be completed by September 2024.
+The Creation of Final Tables for the Baseline and Endline Reports are expected to be prepared in September 2024.
 The Baseline Survey Report (Consolidated) & Endline Survey Reports will be submitted in the first week of October 2024.

 3.2.5 Coordination / Meetings with Stakeholders / Beneficiaries